arjenv/ESP8266-FileBrowser/README.md

   - download directories as TAR

-  See the index.html for the libraries used do not forget to add a #define for your convenience, e.g.
+  See the index.html for the libraries used do not forget to add a #define Version "...." for your convenience, e.g.
   #define Version "FileBrowser V1.0 July 17, 2024" (as in the example index.html)

 I am but an amateur programmer.
 Improvements? let me know.